 OUR CONTRIBUTION WITH THE PLANET

 Magic Tour Colombia understands that the world revolves around our daily actions, that is why we work on a sustainability policy that guarantees good practices within the framework of our CSR.
-We are currently working in partnership with WADI Colombia, a company that is responsible for connecting companies with recyclers in the city to achieve an adequate disposal of waste.
-From February to September we have achieved:
+During 2021, we achieved the recovery of the following waste:

 GENERAL SUSTAINABILITY TIPS TO HELP THE PLANET